ibm-cloud-docs/containers/cs_tutorial_rhos.md

 With the **Red Hat OpenShift on IBM Cloud beta**, you can create {{site.data.keyword.containerlong_notm}} clusters with worker nodes that come installed with the Red Hat OpenShift on IBM Cloud Container Platform orchestration software.
 You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-responsibilities_iks) for your cluster infrastructure environment, while using the [OpenShift tooling and catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.
 {: shortdesc}

-OpenShift worker nodes are available for standard clusters only.
+OpenShift worker nodes are available for paid accounts and standard clusters only.
 Red Hat OpenShift on IBM Cloud supports OpenShift version 3.11 only, which includes Kubernetes version 1.11.
 The operating system is Red Hat Enterprise Linux 7.
 {: note}

 ## Objectives